FriendsOfSymfony/FOSMessageBundle/README.md

 MessageBundle can be used with FOSUserBundle, but it is not required.

 **Note:** PR #32 introduced significant schema changes for the MongoDB model layer.
-The ``ornicar:message:mongodb:migrate:metadata`` console command may be used to migrate your existing schema.
+The ``fos:message:mongodb:migrate:metadata`` console command may be used to migrate your existing schema.
 Please refer to the command's help message for additional information.